felipemendes/nodejs_api/README.md

 $ cd purai-nodejs
 ```

-Create database and set the config at `db-connect.js`:
+Create a MySQL database and set the config at `db-connect.js`:
 ```
 const connection = mysql.createConnection({
     host: 'localhost',